 The Objective Is To Write, Speak, Or Present On Topics And Themes Familiar To You

-Why: that's your baby and how you interract with your topic never lies: sublties show in your finished work.
+Why: that's your baby and how you interact with your topic never lies: subtleties show in your finished work.

 If you want to talk with some authority, earn respect, I suggest avoid the "fake it until you make it" nonsense and lies.
 What people may have been tolorant to years ago, does not mean new generations will accept the same drivel.
 Get to sense what your audience expects, then exceed, excel.